RTMecha/BetterLegacy/snapshots.md

 - Shapes are now loaded from a shapes.json file in the Assets folder.
 - Updating parent chains, object type and shapes have been optimized.
 - Refractored a lot of Catalyst code to fit BetterLegacy's code style.
+- Due to the above changes, modifiers system has also been heavily optimized.

 ### Example Companion
 - Example now has eyelids for more expressions.